timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 The Hacker Rank links in the Trekhleb are a great resource for both developers and those hiring them.
 However, since there are over a hundred topics to cover, it might be more realistic to start with the most used.

-With that in mind, here's the ordered list of algorithms by the most likely to appear in frontend job interviews, based on frequency:
+With that in mind, here's the ordered list of the top ten algorithms by the most likely to appear in frontend job interviews, based on frequency:

+1. Depth-First Search (DFS)
+2. Breadth-First Search (BFS)
+3. Binary Search
+4. Quicksort
+5. Merge Sort
+6. Insertion Sort
+7. Selection Sort
+8. Bubble Sort
+9. Fibonacci Number
+10. Euclidean Algorithm

+I tend to like the articles at the bottom, such as the Rain Terraces problem, so definitely worth having a look around and explore some of the use-cases of data structures and algorithms in depth.

+It's good to know what each of these are good for by memory, such as Merge sort for Linked list, Quick sort for arrays.
+I'll go over why a little later.

+Here is a list of the top ten data structures:

 1. Hash Table
 2. Stack